kushtrimh/zana/CONTRIBUTING.md

 ```

 This will open a new Firefox instance, in which the extension will be already loaded.
-You can proceed to test the extension change via that browser instance.
+You can proceed to test the extension via that browser instance.
-All the logs can be seen in the additional _dev tools_ tab that is opened with the new Firefox instance.
+All the logs can be seen in the _dev tools_ tab that is opened with the new Firefox instance.

 #### Building a release archive for Firefox